uezo/ChatdollKit/README.md

 ### Control by Script

 This section is under construction.
 Essentially, you create an `AnimatedVoiceRequest` object and call `ModelController.AnimatedSay`.
-The `LLMContentSkill` internally makes requests that combine animations, expressions, and speech, so refer to that for guidance.
+The `AIAvatar` internally makes requests that combine animations, expressions, and speech, so refer to that for guidance.

 ## 🎚️ UI Components